 To learn more about removing negative energy using Raku, watch this video by Eye of the Star.
 In the clip, she discusses her method for using Raku to reverse curses or other bad vibrations from people’s lives.
 She also demonstrates some negativity-removing techniques you can try at home:

 How Do Practitioners Activate the Raku Symbol?

 - Move their hand slowly over the body.
-Healers start drawing the Raku symbol above the recipient’s head and steadily move downwards towards the ground in a zig-zag pattern.
+Healers start drawing the Raku symbol above the recipient’s head and steadily move downwards toward the ground in a zig-zag pattern.

 - Chant the symbol’s name three times.
-Sometimes healers say the word out loud, while other times they chant internally.
+Sometimes healers say the word out loud, while others chant internally.
 They chant it three times because this helps make the Raku present in the physical world.

 - Visualize the symbol.
 Visualizing the emblem in their minds enhances its activation power.
 With experience, they can have a clearer mental picture of the symbol.

 - Activate the Raku.
 Performing these steps initiates the symbol, permitting its effects to take hold.
 Some healers perform these steps in a different order, but they all use the same general techniques to activate the symbol.